goldbergyoni/nodebestpractices/README.md

 ## ![✔] 5.19.
 Install your packages with `npm ci`

-**TL;DR:** You have to be sure that production code uses the exact version of the packages you have tested it with.
-Run `npm ci` to strictly do a clean install of your dependencies matching package.json and package-lock.json.
-Using this command is recommended in automated environments such as continuous integration pipelines.
+**TL;DR:** Run `npm ci` to strictly do a clean install of your dependencies matching package.json and package-lock.json.
+Obviously production code must use the exact version of the packages that were used for testing.
+While package-lock.json file sets strict version for dependencies, in case of mismatch with the file package.json, the command 'npm install' will treat package.json as the source of truth.
+On the other hands, the command 'npm ci' will exit with error in case of mismatch between these files

 **Otherwise:** QA will thoroughly test the code and approve a version that will behave differently in production.
 Even worse, different servers in the same production cluster might run different code.